hande-qmc/fcidump/doc.rst

 It is sometimes convenient to have a quick interface between |PSIfour| and another code.
 One such (albeit inefficient) way is to write out all one- and two-electron integrals to disk.
-A format (sadly modified in an ad hoc fashion by other codes) for the filetype FCIDUMP is given in Comp.
+A format (sadly modified in an ad hoc fashion by other codes, including this one!) for the filetype FCIDUMP is given in Comp.
 Phys.
 Commun.
 54 75 (1989).

 Compilation
 -----------